xjwangsjtu/lantaoyu.github.io/_pages/cv.md

 ======
 * I am now pursuing **Bachelor’s Degree** in Shanghai Jiao Tong University, advised by Prof. [Yong Yu](http://apex.sjtu.edu.cn/members/yyu) and Prof. [Weinan Zhang](http://wnzhang.net/).
 * I am a  **Student Researcher** at Machine Learning group in **Apex Data and Knowledge Mangement Lab**, Shanghai Jiao Tong University.
-* My research interests are the general areas of machine learning, including deep learning, reinforcement learning and their applications in recommender system, natural language processing and information retrieval.
+* My research interests are the broad areas of machine learning including deep learning, reinforcement learning and their applications in various domains such as recommender system and social networks.
+In general, my research aims to:(a)mining underlying patterns of human interaction and behaviors; (b)developing practical algorithms and scalable tools to solve problems.

 Publications